Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Q. How ‘bad’ does it need to be for someone to notice?

-People can generally start to perceive a lip-sync error when the audio leads the video by 15ms - 35ms.
-Oddly if the audio lags the video, this goes up to around 80ms, probably because it’s more natural to have images arrive before the sound.
+People can generally start to perceive a lip-sync error when the audio leads the video by 15ms – 35ms.
+Oddly, if the audio lags the video, this goes up to around 80ms, probably because it’s more natural to have images arrive before the sound.
 For example, speaking to someone across a room means you see them talking before you hear them.

 Trying to adjust or check any system manually is always prone to error, as it relies on the person's subjective view of doing the testing.
 In addition, everyone will perceive the size of the error differently, meaning that any correction made will not be a true reflection of the system's performance.
 Different sources may also have differing error levels, so the sum of the errors can lead to things looking wrong.

 There is a feature within HDMI 1.3 and above where the display can send an audio delay figure back to its source.
 This is a generic delay, possibly one of two, depending on whether the source is an interlaced signal or not.
 This is an average delay coded by the display manufacturer and only covers the average processing delay of the display unit itself.
-There is also a reliance that the source feeding the display actually knows what to do with this delay when it receives it.
+There is also a reliance that the source feeding the display knows what to do with this delay when it receives it.

 Q. What type of display does Sync-One2 work with?